Call of Duty: Black Ops — Cold War arrives with cross-generation, cross-platform play on November 13

 On top of that, the teams have had to finish Black Ops: Cold War during the pandemic, working in self-isolation.
 That made tasks such as voice acting and motion-capture particularly difficult.
 The task gets even harder when you throw in development for the next-gen consoles.

 “Anytime that you have a shorter dev cycle, it’s going to be a different challenge,” Bunting said.
 “From a campaign point of view, [Raven] had a really passionate point of view on this.
 Their passion was contagious.
 It was like a love letter to Black Ops I. It really convinced us this was the right partnership.
 And in a shorter timeframe, if we partnered with someone like this, we saw we could combine forces to get it done.
-We had been doing a lot toward building a tech for the next generation.
+We had been doing a lot toward building tech for the next generation.
 That was the thing that sealed the deal.
 It was too important not to do.”

 Fortunately, Activision Blizzard, the parent company of Activision and its Treyarch studio, wasn’t in financial straits.
-Gamers new and old alike are flocking to games like the Call of Duty: Warzone during the pandemic.
+Gamers new and old alike are flocking to games like Call of Duty: Warzone during the pandemic.
 And Activision had plenty of resources from teams across Treyarch, Raven Software, and Beenox to get the work done in two years instead of the usual three.
 Last year’s Call of Duty: Modern Warfare got the series back on track with record sales.
 More than 75 million people have downloaded Warzone, and many of those have upgraded to the full Modern Warfare game.

 Black Ops: Cold War’s roots started when Sledgehammer and Raven Software couldn’t agree on a direction for their project.
 But Treyarch and Raven came up with the backup plan that became this game.
-It will be a hat trick if gamers never even notice that this was a project that was something that was once in trouble and could have gone off the rails.
+It will be a hat trick if gamers don’t notice that this was a project that was once in trouble and could have gone off the rails.

 Perseus is real, right?